devrahulbanjara/MLOps/Git and Github/README.md

     ```

 - **Rollback to a previous commit**:
-  1. View the commit history:
+  1. View the commit history: Rollback is often needed when the previous version of your code performs better than the current, and you want to move back to the previous one.
      ```bash
      git log --oneline
      ```